For Romney, bad news comes in waves

 When asked about his tax returns on Thursday, Romney said, "You'll hear more about it -- April.

-(Additional reporting by Karen Brooks in Austin, Texas, and Susan Heavey and Patricia Zengerle in Washingtob; Editing by David Lindsey and Jackie Frank)
+(Additional reporting by Karen Brooks in Austin, Texas, and Susan Heavey and Patricia Zengerle in Washington; Editing by David Lindsey and Jackie Frank)